-Best of all, Focus is free as part of a seven day trial of Setapp, the world's best suite of apps for your Mac.
-In addition to Focus, you'll get immediate and unlimited access to tons of other great apps for just about any use-case you can imagine in Setapp's ever-growing suite of apps.
-When your week-long trial has ended, Setapp is only $9.99 per month!
+Best of all, Focus, AdLock, and ClearVPN, which we have mentioned in this article, are free as part of a seven-day trial of Setapp, an amazing platform of apps for your Mac and iPhone.
+In addition to these three, you'll get immediate and unlimited access to tons of other great tools for just about any use case.
+When your week-long trial has ended, Setapp is only $9.99 per month.
 Give it a try today!

 How do I block a website on Mac Chrome without extensions?